Top Content Title

 Do I have to buy the skates and helmet or are they available for rent?

 All participants must provide their own equipment.
 Required equipment includes skates (figure, hockey, or recreational) and helmets.
-We encourage face masks for anyone new to skating.
+We encourage face masks/cages for anyone new to skating.

 Does my skater need a helmet if they can already skate?

 Yes.
-For insurance purposes and safety considerations, all skaters must wear a CSA approved hockey helmet until the completion of stage 5.
+For insurance purposes and safety considerations, all skaters must wear a CSA approved hockey helmet until the completion of the Stage 5 badge.

 Bottom Content Title